Wednesday, February 25, 2026

 1. Everyone - atheists included - operates by faith.

-Because we are finite and do not have infinite knowledge, we can not know with absolute certainty whether our views or conduct are or aren't on the right track.
+Because we all are finite and do not have infinite knowledge, no one can know with absolute certainty whether our views or conduct are or aren't on the right track.
 To know and live correctly, we must confide in the Source of infinite knowledge, life, love, and all things - i.e. the Creator and Designer of everything.

 For related discussions, go to: